 Prior to the merger of Terranova S.A., and its subsidiary Masisa S.A., in May 2005 there was no public market for our shares outside Chile or for our ADSs.
 We have applied for and obtained permission to list our ADSs on the New York Stock Exchange.
 However, we do not yet know whether an active trading market for our ADSs will develop or be sustained following the listing of our ADSs.
 In addition, the small size of the Chilean equities market, its low liquidity in general, its increased volatility compared to major securities markets in the United States and the concentrated ownership of our shares in particular, may impair the ability of an ADS holder to sell in the Chilean market on the Santiago Stock Exchange, the Valparaíso Stock Exchange or the Chilean Electronic Stock Exchange, on which our shares are traded, the Masisa shares obtained upon withdrawal of such shares from the Masisa ADR facility in the amount and at the price and time that holder desires, and could increase the volatility of the price of our ADSs.
-This offering and the combined offering may not enhance the liquidity of the trading market for our ADSs.
+This offering may not enhance the liquidity of the trading market for our ADSs, particularly if the ADSs and equivalent common shares are allocated in material part to the Chilean offering.